Empress Hulü

-Later in 572, the official Zu Ting falsely accused Hulü Guang of plotting rebellion, and Gao Wei executed Hulü Guang, along with his entire clan except his grandson Hulü Zhong (斛律鍾).
-Empress Hulü was not killed, but she was deposed and housed in a subsidiary palace.
+In August 572, the official Zu Ting falsely accused Hulü Guang of plotting rebellion, and Gao Wei executed Hulü Guang, along with his entire clan except his grandson Hulü Zhong (斛律鍾).
+Empress Hulü was not killed, but she was deposed on 13 September 572 and housed in a subsidiary palace.
 When rival Northern Zhou launched a major attack in 577 and threatened the capital Yecheng in spring 578, she, along with his other deposed empress Empress Hu, was summoned to the main palace, probably for her protection.
 Yecheng fell a few days later, and Gao Wei was captured in flight.
 Northern Zhou took over Northern Qi's territory.

 After Northern Qi's fall, the former Empress Hulü married the Northern Zhou official Yuan Ren (元仁).
 Nothing further was recorded about her in history, including the year of her death.